Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 12. Open the XlWorkBook Form in Normal View.

-When you open the Form the Unbound Object Frame will be in the selected state showing the Excel Worksheet Grid and the sizing controls, as we have seen them earlier in Design View.
+When you open the Form, the Unbound Object Frame will be in the selected state, showing the Excel Worksheet Grid and the sizing controls, as we saw earlier in Design View.

-The Worksheet becomes active now, Menus and Toolbars now changed to Excel and the Formula-Bar is showing up above the Form.
+The Worksheet becomes active now.
+Menus and Toolbars are now changed to Excel, and the Formula-Bar is showing up above the Form.

-A Few Issues with the Worksheet which need correction.
+A Few Issues with the Worksheet need correction.

 16. Open a Table or Query in Datasheet View (this can be done through a macro for Users).